geekzter/synapse-network/README.md

 ```
 ./scripts/load_data.ps1
 ```
-If the script fails, you can run it multiple times - it will only load tables not populated yet.
+If the script fails, you can re-run it multiple times - it will only load tables not populated yet.
 Alternatively, follow the manual steps [documented here](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/load-data-from-azure-blob-storage-using-copy).

 ## Test scenarios
+The infrastructure provisioned can support various test scenarios, and therefore is configurable using Terraform input variables.
+See sample [config.auto.tfvars](./terraform/config.auto.tfvars.example) for potential variables to override.
+Each of the below scenario's will need specific switches enabled.
+The file [variables.tf](./terraform/variables.tf) lists all input variables.

 ### From Azure VM
-Now you can log on the the AWS VM.
-The username is `Administrator`.
+`deploy_azure_client` should be set to `true` when provisioning infrastructure.
+Once provisioned, you can log on the the Azure VM.
+The username is `demoadmin`.
 Use configuration data from Terraform to get the password and public IP address:
 ```
+terraform output user_name
-terraform output aws_windows_vm_password
+terraform output user_password
-terraform output aws_windows_vm_public_ip_address
+terraform output azure_windows_vm_public_ip_address
 ```
 You can also use the generated file at data/default/azure-client.rdp.
 Connect to Synapse Analytics using SQL Server Management Studio.
-The Synapse Analytics password and FQDN can be fetched using:
+The Synapse Analytics credentials are the same as for the VM.
+The FQDN can be fetched using:
 ```
-terraform output user_password
 terraform output azure_sql_dwh_fqdn
 ```
-The VM should already have SQL Server Management Studio installed, and the Virtual Network is configured to use the Private Endpoint of Synapse Analytics.
+The VM will already have SQL Server Management Studio installed, and the Virtual Network is configured to use the Private Endpoint of Synapse Analytics.
 Within SQL Server Management Studio, run a query e.g.
 ```
 select top 100000000 * from dbo.Trip
 ```